mrmdlab/Segmenthor/Tutorial.md

 ## Info
 - author: MRMD
 - version: 0.5.0
-    - note: the previous releases were garbage
+    - note: the previous releases were junk
 - what's new
-    - Shift+LMB to use bounding box prompt
-    - improved mask accuracy
-    - less unresponding time
+    - press `T` to enter ADJUST mode, try denoising with Gaussian blur, Non-local means and DRUnet
 - what to expect for the next version
-    - powered by the state-of-the-art deep learning model, quality of MRI images acquired with fewer averages can be greatly improved, and hence acquisition time can be reduced
     - faster computation

 ## Get Started